Post Intensive Care Syndrome

 Physical and Occupational Rehabilitation

-A study entitled Functional Outcomes in ICU – What Should We Be Using? – An Observational Study by Parry et al. found that participating in Physical Therapy with licensed physical therapists produced significant improvements in physical function and quality of life after battling a critical illness.
+A study entitled Functional Outcomes in ICU – What Should We Be Using? – An Observational Study by Parry et al. found that participating in Physical Therapy with licensed physical therapists produced significant improvements in physical function and quality of life14 after battling a critical illness.
 Occupational therapy can also help to regain the ability to perform activities of daily living, such as dressing and grooming, while also working on improving global cognitive function.

 One disadvantage to consider is that both can be challenging and intense, so preventing overexertion is critical to maintaining consistent improvements.
 Forgetting to prioritize rest and recovery can stall progress, so being mindful during this process and not pushing yourself too hard each and every day can make all the difference.